Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## filterMap

-Transforms a `ReadonlyRecord` into a `Record` by applying the function `f` to each key and value in the original `ReadonlyRecord`.
+Transforms a record into a record by applying the function `f` to each key and value in the original record.
-If the function returns `Some`, the key-value pair is included in the output `Record`.
+If the function returns `Some`, the key-value pair is included in the output record.

 **Signature**